Introduction

 Unrealistic Expectations

-AI is powerful, but it is not magic.
+AI is strong, but it is not magic.

 Poor Data Quality